wimdenherder/angular-read-text-buttons-binding/README.md

 ```
 export const whitelistedEmails = [ ... emails here seperated by comma ... ]
 ```
 NOTE: only these whitelisted emails will get access to your app!
 11. npm install
 12. npm start

-# Using an existing project
+# Get firestore credentials from an existing project
 4. go to firebase
 go to (and login): https://console.firebase.google.com/u/0/project/_/overview
 5. select the project